-Another type of mistaken thinking or “mis-blink” that people can easily fall into during times of change is called dependency.
+The fifth common mistaken assumption or ‘mis-blink‘ we can easily fall into during a time of change is called dependency.

-For example, in June 2014 Tesla Motors decided to give up the royalties and licensing fees that would have been paid under normal business practices for patents on its batteries, because it realised these were holding the company back from achieving its strategic goals.
+In June 2014, Tesla realised that the royalties and licensing fees it charged for its battery technologies were holding the company back from achieving its most strategic goals.

 As founder Elon Musk explained: